<function>

 must be defined with {}

-.
-This is because types define their parameters with {}
+, as types define their parameters with {}

-, while instances of types require functions.
+as it has to be called as any other function.
 Let's now revisit the conversion of vectors to tuples.
 As we previously discussed, type instability arises because vectors don't store the size as part of their type information, leaving the compiler without sufficient information to determine the tuple's type.

 Dispatch by value provides a solution to this issue: by passing the vector's length as a type parameter, the function call becomes type stable.